SECUREA1/REDNODE/CHAINES.IO-CHAT-codex-fix-footer-not-staying-active-on-scroll/README.md

-# RedNode Excavation
+# CHAINeS Chat

-Single-page excavation-themed chat and streaming client with optional WebSocket backend and persistent chat history.
+Single-page chat client for chaines.io with optional WebSocket backend and persistent chat history.

 ## Deploying on Render